regymm/SiliTune/README.md

 First, click Help and read it.

-If you don't know the meanings of buttons, like "What's turbo boost?", or "Whether should I change system agent", then you'd better look up before tweaking these buttons.
+If you don't know the meanings of buttons, like "What's turbo boost?", or "Whether should I change system agent", then you'd better look up before tweaking these options.

 **Options, and Save**